Briston: Religion

 Briston's parish church, which is dedicated to All Saints, is Grade I listed.
 The church was largely built in the early 14th century.
 All Saints' was a round-tower church until 1795 when the tower was either demolished or collapsed and was not replaced.
 The church has medieval wall brasses as well as an iron cello, reputedly made by the village's blacksmith in the 17th century.

 There is also a historic Congregationalist chapel dating to 1775 and a Methodist chapel from the late-18th century.

 Village amenities

 Within the village there are a number of shops, including a post office.
 Astley Primary School is located in the village; secondary school students usually attend Reepham High School and College.
-There are two public houses in the village.
+There are three public houses in the village.
 On the outskirts of the village is the Three Horseshoes, a 16th-century building that has undergone large scale refurbishment.
 In the centre of the village the Explorers Bar.

 The Pavilion, a local community facility, is used for a youth club and village events.
 Sporting facilities include a playing field with tennis courts, a skate park, a bowling green, and a children's playground.